Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-50-counterattack-pt2-homefront.md

 "For the last six years, every neutrino detector on Earth has consistently detected a periodic signal spike."
 Vakno explained.

 "Exunctly," Lewis said, causing Wilo to flick his ear at the joke pronunciation and give him a strange look.
-"Something out there’s ticking like a goddamn clock and every… twenty-three weeks or so?
+"Something out there’s ticking like a goddamn clock and every... twenty-three weeks or so?
 Yeah.
 It spits out as many neutrinos in one second as the sun generates in a *month.* Prevailing hypothesis is that it’s the Sol Field."

-"…Why?"
+"...Why?"

 "My hypothesis," said Wilo, "is that the shield must radiate excess energy, as all things must.
 However, the nature of the barrier’s phase-space geometry means it cannot simply radiate this away as you and I do, via heat glow.
 This is why you are visible on an infrared camera.
 Doing that would make it a tangible object.
 Why the conjectured radiative process uses neutrinos specifically remains a mystery."